abhi3700/My_Learning_Linux_essentials/commands_all.md

 * copy and move a file
 	- copy using `cp source/location destination/location`
 	- move using `mv source/location destination/location`

 	<br/>
 #### NOTE: Although a file can be copied or moved into the Ubuntu folder in C:\ drive.
 But, one should not do that because it will not show in the folder in ubuntu file directories, when accessed via `bash-cmd`.

 * #### `uname -a`
 	**o/p** - displays the system architecture.
 Here, x86_64 means the system is 64-bit.
 If you will get i386 or i686 then the system is 32-bit.

 	Linux Abhijit 4.4.0-17134-Microsoft #137-Microsoft Thu Jun 14 18:46:00 PST 2018 x86_64 x86_64 x86_64 GNU/Linux
+* > NOTE: In linux, `bash` terminal, everything is case-sensitive.
+E.g. if want to find "NumpCpp.hpp", type `$ NumC` & then tab, it will appear, or else, it won't autocomplete.
+* During installation of any package, it is extracted into this folder: __"/usr/local/include/"__, like __C:\ drive in Windows OS__.
+So, any custom package if wants to be added, please add it into this directory i.e. __"/usr/local/include"__
 * #### Editor - Install Sublime Text 3 in Ubuntu
 	**Method-1: Only linux involved**
     * `cd ~`